Dhanush-Saji/tasty-hour-5423/README.md

 ## INTRODUCTION :

-Hello Everyone, We have build a clone of Crftvilla.
+Hello Everyone, We have build a clone of Craftvilla.
 Currently, we are pursuing the Full Stack Web Development course at Masai School.
 We are in last week of unit 6 which is known by construct week .
 In this week we build the clone of Dermstore which is given by Masai School .
 Thanks to Masai School for this opportunity.
 <br>